Ayushsheta/OIBSIP/README.md

 # OIBSIP
-Hello everyone, these are my data science internsip tasks at Oasis Infobyte. #oasisinfobyte #datascience
+Hello everyone, these are my Data Science internsip tasks at Oasis Infobyte. #oasisinfobyte #datascience